swcarpentry/shell-novice/episodes/03-create.md

 For this exercise, you can test the commands in the `shell-lesson-data/exercise-data` directory.

-We have seen how `cp` behaves when given two arguments, but `cp` behaves differently when given three or more arguments.
+We have seen how `cp` behaves when given two arguments.
+The second argument can be a filename (what to name the copy) or an existing directory (where to put the copy).

+`cp` behaves slightly differently when given three or more arguments.
 Let's try giving `cp` three arguments.
 In the example below, what does `cp` do when given several filenames and a directory name?